 Content must be informational and educational, not commercial.
 Presentations that are sales pitches for products or services will be eliminated from consideration.

 Raising the Bar’s Conference Committee will evaluate proposals based solely on the information submitted.
 Presenters, titles and content are expected to correspond to the proposal and substitutions of content or presenters require prior approval.
 Once a workshop has been accepted, no changes of speakers or workshop content will be allowed without prior approval.
 Presenters selected will be asked to complete a “Presenter Agreement” form.

-Principal presenters will be notified whether their workshops have been accepted by the end of day, May 14, 2021.
+Principal presenters will be notified whether their workshops have been accepted by Wednesday, May 25th at 5PM.

 - Presenters will receive FREE conference registration the day/s they are selected to present.